lars-ctf/writeup-gpn22/archventuretime.md

 checkHhOuNh
 checkJRzpc8
 ```
 Nice!
-Our second binary, lets also analyze it with ghidra:
+Our second binary, lets also analyze it with ghidra (I already renamed a few symbols):
 ```c

 undefined8 main(int param_1,long param_2) {